itsfrank/frktest/README.md

 # frktest

-A basic unit test framework for [lune](https://github.com/lune-org/lune), will probably abandon when [jest-lua](https://github.com/jsdotlua/jest-lua) is ported to lune
+A basic unit test framework for [lune](https://github.com/lune-org/lune).
+I developed this mostly for myself, if the project garners interest I will consider renaming it.
+Otherwise, I plan to use it for my projects until the community consolidates around an alternative (like [jest-lua](https://github.com/jsdotlua/jest-lua) when it gets ported to lune)

 ### Features